genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/about-single-cell-transformations.md

 ## The role of metadata curation

 Metadata curation standardises cell metadata so that it can be imported, linked, and indexed correctly in ODM.
-Certain fields must use expected names and data types to ensure consistent linking and indexing — the transformation handles this during processing.
+Certain fields must use expected names and data types to ensure consistent linking and indexing: the transformation handles this during processing.

 As part of curation, the transformation performs automatic attribute mapping: commonly used attribute names from tools such as Seurat, Scanpy, or Cell Ranger are recognised and renamed to canonical ODM API names without any configuration.
 Attributes that do not match any known name are retained and their names are automatically converted to camelCase.
-Curation applies only to the data produced for import into ODM — the source file is not modified.
+Curation applies only to the data produced for import into ODM: the source file is not modified.
 For the full list of recognised names, see [Attribute mapping reference](attribute-mapping-reference.md).

 ## Biosample metadata and the aggregation model

 Some single-cell datasets store tissue, disease, or other biosample-level attributes in cell metadata, repeating the same values for every cell.
-The transformation can aggregate these attributes into related biosample objects — Sample, Library, or Preparation groups in ODM.
+The transformation can aggregate these attributes into related biosample objects: Sample, Library, or Preparation groups in ODM.

 Aggregation is performed by grouping cells using a designated biosample identifier.
 Only attributes that are consistent across all cells in the same biosample are assigned to the related biosample objects.
 Attributes assigned to biosample objects are automatically removed from cell metadata, reducing duplication.